 “That’s one word I’d never have used to describe you.
 Tough.”
 Kirk pulled the layers of chiffon higher still, letting the hem settle partway up her thighs, as the rowdier male guests hooted in approval.
 He lifted her foot and rested it on the leg he knelt on.
-His thigh felt hard and muscular under the sole of her foot, and hot, even through his dress slacks and her nylon stockings.
+His thigh felt hard and muscular under the sole of her foot, and hot, even through his dress slacks and her silk stocking.

 He slipped the frilly garter over her toes, up her ankle and calf, to the accompaniment of wolf whistles and more suggestive music.
 He slid it over her knee and higher.
 Sunny had to work hard to keep her breathing even.
 As he positioned the garter a decorous two inches above her knee, the tips of his fingers happened to brush just under the hem of her dress.

 Kirk went still.
-He locked his gaze with hers while his warm fingertips, hidden from view, traced the top edge of her stocking and the clasp connecting it to her garter belt by way of a satiny elastic strap.
+He locked his gaze with hers while his warm fingertips, hidden from view, traced the top edge of her stocking and the clasp connecting it to her lacy garter belt by way of a satiny elastic strap.